lexrus/VPNOn/README.md

 ## Build with Xcode

 To compile the project, you may temporarily modify the bundle_id after adding yours into the Apple Developer Center.
-And then activate the following capabilities of both the container App and the widget:
+And then activate the following capabilities of the container App and the extensions(TodayWidget and WatchKitExtension):

 1. Personal VPN
 2. Keychain Sharing